 We have Heymondo and highly recommend it since, in addition to covering COVID treatment and quarantine, if you test positive for COVID before your trip, you’ll receive reimbursement for the cancellation and related travel expenses.

 5% OFF your travel insurance

-Where to get an in-person PCR COVID-19 test for US travelers
+Where to get an in-person Covid test for travel near you

 COVID-19 test for travel – Nationwide (United States)

 Currently, there are a handful of major companies and labs offering in-person COVID-19 travel clearance tests.
 Here is an overview of the best places to get a PCR test for travel in the U.S.

 1. CVS PCR testing for travel

 CVS has over 4,800 testing locations across the United States offering molecular PCR/NAAT tests and rapid-result tests.
 While its MinuteClinics accept all major insurance, if you want to get a CVS Covid test for travel, you’ll have to select the self-pay option.
 The total cost is $139, and you can get a fit-to-fly certificate from CVS at no added cost.